 SSAS 5P11 – WATER RESOURCE ECONOMICS, MANAGEMENT, AND GOVERNANCE

-Students investigate the values associated with water resources, its management, and associated decision-making processes.
-International and Canadian case studies are used to explore concepts such as total economic valuation, integrated water resource management, water vulnerability, and adaptive water governance.
+The values associated with water resources, its management, and decision-making processes.
+International and Canadian case studies to explore innovations in water science from social and biophysical perspectives.

 SSAS 5P12 – CLIMATE CHANGE ADAPTATION AND TRANSFORMATION